-- 1. Create one (or many) macro(s)! - 2.
+- Create one (or many) macro(s)! - 2.
 Save your macro(s) in the same directory - 3.
 In Designer, go into Options > User Settings > Edit User Settings - 4.
-Click on the Macros tab and click the plus sign:

-5. Enter a name for your custom category, and enter the path where you have saved your macro(s)
+Click on the Macros tab and click the plus sign to add a new macro category - 5.
+Enter a name for your custom category and the applicable path: